-From August 9, 1990 until he escaped across the Saudi border on August 12, 1990, the Iraqi government confined Claimant to Kuwait, preventing him from leaving the country by the threat of force.
-Starting on August 9, 1990, the Iraqi government formally closed Kuwait's borders.
-21 As the Commission has previously held, as of that date, Iraq prohibited all U.S. nationals from leaving the country, effectively detaining Claimant within the borders of Kuwait, until he escaped.
-22 Iraq thus detained Claimant from August 2, 1990 to August 12, 1990.
+From August 9, 1990 until he flew from Kuwait to London on September 12, 1990, the Iraqi government confined Claimant to Kuwait (and, for a short time just before his release, the Baghdad airport), preventing him from leaving the country by the threat of force.
+Starting on August 9, 1990, the Iraqi government formally closed Kuwait's borders, forcibly prohibiting U.S. nationals from leaving.24 As the Commission has previously held, as of that date, Iraq prohibited Claimant from leaving the country, effectively detaining him within the borders of Kuwait and Iraq.25 For Claimant, this formal policy of prohibiting U.S. nationals from leaving Kuwait and Iraq lasted until August 28, 1990, when the Iraqi government announced that all female and minor U.S. nationals could leave.26